driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 2.3 Data Preprocessing

-Effective data preprocessing is a critical step in machine learning projects, ensuring that the dataset is ready for model training.
-In this section, we will outline the key data preprocessing steps undertaken for the mushroom classification project.
+Effective data preprocessing is a really important step in machine learning projects, ensuring that the dataset is ready for model training.
+In this section, I had to do quite a bit of preprocessing, mainly to prepare for the train/test split.

 #### 2.3.1 Data preparation for this specific dataset (done outside of the pipeline)